CHC-Index/CHC-Index/README.md

 ## Section 5.7

 This experiment is more complicated.
-First, the base index of each graph should be constructed, run
+First, the base index of each graph should be constructed ($G_1$, run

     ./exp5_7.sh <dataset> <algorithm> PartBuild

 ## Section 5.8